French strikers maintain pressure to reject pension plan

 Paris garbage collectors also decided to continue the strike on Wednesday.

-In addition, workers on strike were blocking access to ports in the western cities of Rouen and Le Havre.
+In addition, workers on strike were blocking access to ports in the southern city of Marseille and in Rouen and Le Havre, in the west.

 Macron has vowed to go ahead with the bill, which he presents as key to his pro-businesses economic policies.